AlexFine/CS230/README.md

 Additionally, once the primary model is trained, the customized models will be trivial to execute.

-Please see the project paper in this repository for a more comprehensive view.
+Please see the project paper in this repository for a more comprehensive description.
 <hr>
 Some unique facets of this algorithm include: